The minimally extended Varying Speed of Light (meVSL): Special Relativity

 where $\tbeta \equiv v/\tc$.
-In meVSL model, the local value of the speed of light is constant and thus the Lorentz transformation is well established in meVSL model.
+In the meVSL model, the local value of the speed of light is constant, so thus the LT is well established in the meVSL model.

 Due to the Lorentz symmetry, the laws of physics are the same for all inertial observers.
 Thus, experimental results are independent of the orientation or the magnitude of the observer's velocity.
-As we mentioned, Lorentz covariance means that a Lorentz covariant scalar stays the same under Lorentz transformations.
-This is also said to be a Lorentz invariant.
-If an equation is written by Lorentz covariant quantities, then it is also called Lorentz covariant.
-Lorentz covariance hold in any inertial frame, if they hold in one inertial frame.
-Local Lorentz covariance, which follows from GR, refers to Lorentz covariance applying only locally in an infinitesimal region of spacetime at every point.
-And meVSL satisfies Lorentz covariance as we have shown in this section~\ref{sec:SR}.
+As we mentioned, Lorentz covariance means that a Lorentz covariant scalar stays the same under LTs.
+It is also said to be a LI.
+An equation is Lorentz covariant if stated in terms of Lorentz covariant quantities.
+Lorentz covariance holds in any inertial frame if they hold in one inertial frame.
+Local Lorentz covariance, which follows from GR, refers to Lorentz covariance applying only locally in an infinitesimally small region of spacetime at every point.
+And the meVSL satisfies Lorentz covariance as shown in this section~\ref{sec:SR}.